technosemiotics/2023-ws-ai/programme.md

 ### 12.00 Ancient ‘robots’ and medieval automata
 The concept ‘robot’ originates from Czech writer Karel Čapek.
 However, automata are common through history both in the real world and in stories.
 We will look at the ‘living statues’ present in Ancient Greek legends and the role of mechanical temple marvels in everyday culture and religion of Ancient Greece.
 Moving on to medieval Europe, the automata and artifice in stories merge with the concept of Natura artifex, inspiring the 17th-century notions of mechanical nature and clockwork-world, which have in turn contributed to our contemporary models of rationality, underlying the conceptualisation of current technologies.

+### 14.00 soft start of the workshop/hackathon

+### 15.00 Contemporary problems with generative media
+Until recently, language was the unique domain of human beings.
+Now, new language technologies challenge this assumption and enable the production of synthetically generated content.
+Additionally, deepfake algorithms enable the imitation of human voices and faces.
+It is increasingly difficult to recognise synthetic content as such.
+What does this mean for our culture(s)?
+How do text generators such as GPT-3 and deepfake technologies interfere with our traditional understanding of communication?

+### 16.00-... workshop continues

 ## Thursday, January 19

+### The historical entanglements of AI and semiotics
+Semiotic models and theories have been implicitly coded within the AI field since the very beginning.
+Explicit calls for a semiotic theory of computers are more recent.
+Computer systems can be considered as inherently semiotic due to their function as extensions of human symbolic communication and signification.
+At the same time, computer systems remain assemblages of interactivity led by semiotic agents (humans).
+This section will focus on the vocabulary and implications of such entanglements and outline the semiotic parts in these supersystems.

 ### Technology and society
 Is technology good, bad, or neutral?
 Can technology be neutral at all?
 These are questions still puzzling many researchers.
 The lecture will give an overview of the general trends of technological determinism and social constructionism and introduce some authors who have shaped the understanding of technology in the 20th century (Mumford, Ellul, Winner, Latour) and earlier (La Mettrie).
 Building on previous lectures, we will look at the state of the debate on the neutrality of technology today.